yuri-schmaltz/Wan2GP/README.md

 <b>Wan2.1 GP by DeepBeepMeep based on Wan2.1's Alibaba: Open and Advanced Large-Scale Video Generative Models for the GPU Poor</b>
 </p>

+**NEW Discord Server to get Help from Other Users and show your Best Videos:** https://discord.gg/g7efUW9jGV